cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

 4. Yurthub functions as a proxy for system components on the node, facilitating communication with the apiserver while caching responses locally.
 5. Upon cloud-edge network disconnection, Yurthub utilizes its local cache to serve as a server, responding to requests from kubelet and other system components.

-### Cloud-Edge Operations:
+### Cloud-Edge Operations

 1. When users use kubectl exec or logs commands, requests are relayed from the apiserver to the Raven service.
-2. The Raven server establishes a tunnel with the corresponding node-side Raven agent and forwards the request.
+2. The Raven server establishes a secure tunnel with the Raven agent residing on the elected gateway node at the edge.
+This tunnel employs a dual-layer encryption approach: the L7 utilizes gRPC with mutual TLS, while L3 is safeguarded through IPsec protocols.
 3. The Raven agent on the node invokes kubelet to retrieve and return the requested information.

 ## Goals